nsidc/qgreenland/doc/CONTRIBUTING.md

 To disable a layer, comment out the whole list element for that layer in the `layers.yml` file.
 This is convenient for layers with `manual` access method.

+The `ingest_task` key defines which processing pipeline will handle data for this layer.
+Pipelines are currently defined as Python code in `qgreenland/tasks/layers/`.
+There are several other fields (typically ending in `_kwargs` or `_args` which can be used to parameterize these pipelines.

 A layer references `datasets.yml` with the `datasource` compound key composed as `<dataset_id>.<source_id>`.